CindyJS/CindyJS/plugins/cindygl3d/CinygGL3D.md

 * `colorPlot3d(<expr>,<pointA>,<pointB>,<radius>)` like colorplot, but restricts the drawing area to a (bounding rectangle of a) cylinder with end-points `<pointA>` and `<pointB>` and the given radius
 * `cglFindObject(<x>,<y>)` finds the id of object closest to the camera on the ray at position `(x,y)`
 * `cglUpdate(<objectId>)` can be used to update the modifiers of the object with the given id
+* `cglLazy(<args>,<expr>)` converts and expression into a value that can be stored and passed through functions, the expression can be reconstructed in the compiled code using the `cglEval` built-in.
+`<args>` is a list of parameters that should be passed to the expression.

 ## Built-in variables